YimingQIAO/tpccbench/README.md

 # TPCC-Benchmark For Blitzcrank

+## Clone Instruction
+To clone this project successfully, please install [git-lfs](https://git-lfs.com/).
+We use it to manage large dataset files.

 ## How to Compile:

 We use CMake to build the project.
 To build the project, run the following commands: